nddipiazza/tika-fork/README.md

 # tika-fork

-Utility that allows you to run Tika as a forked JVM to minimize memory issues.
+Utility that allows you to run Tika as a pool of forked JVMs to minimize memory issues.

 ## Motiviation

 It is a common issue when dealing with Tika to have parses that cause your entire JVM to crash due to out-of-memory conditions.
+There are some parameters that are intended to prevent these issues but the issues can still happen from time to time as described in https://issues.apache.org/jira/browse/TIKA-2575

 There are also problems where a Tika parse will not return in sufficient time due to GC hell or some other CPU intense process and will cause issues.